A narrow canal flowing through green fields under a vibrant orange and purple sunset sky, representing India's environmental landscape.

 We saw people struggling for water across many parts of Maharashtra earlier this year.

-We saw Chennai dealing with an unprecedented water crisis that saw all four of the reservoirs supplying water to the city run dry.
+We saw Chennai dealing with an unprecedented water crisis, as all four reservoirs supplying water to the city ran dry.

 Ironically, access to safe water for all by 2030 is one of the United Nations’ Sustainable Development Goals.